watson-developer-cloud/assistant-web-chat-service-desk-starter/docs/AGENT_APP.md

 # Embedded chat history widget

-The embedded agent application allows your live agents to view a chat history of the end users conversation with Watson Assistant to better understand their needs.
+The embedded agent application allows your live agents to view a chat history of the end user's conversation with Watson Assistant to better understand their needs.

 ## How it works